docker-community-leaders/community/pages/handbooks/docker101/housekeeping/venue/README.md

 permalink: /handbooks/docker101/housekeeping/venue/
 ---

-# What to Consider When Searching for a Venue
+# Things to consider when searching for a venue

-Choosing a venue for a workshop is the one decision that will have the largest impact on your event.
-The date of the event, catering options, and attendees’ pleasant experiences … all are partly affected by which venue you select.

-For a successful workshop, here are few important considerations, community leaders should consider when searching for a venue:
+Choosing a venue for a workshop has the largest impact on your event.
+Hence, it is essential to plan and decide on the dates, place and amenities for a successful workshop.
+Here are few important considerations, community leaders should consider when searching for a venue:

-##  Book a venue
+##  Book a venue 2-3 months in advance

-Book a venue at least 4-6 months in advance so that you will have enough time to plan other critical things, such as catering, event brochures, and websites.
+Book a venue at least 2-3 months in advance so that you will have enough time to plan for critical things, such as venue space, event page, and websites.

 ## Find a location

-Look out for a venue within a reasonable distance from most attendees’ homes or places of work.
+Try your best to look out for a venue within a reasonable distance from most attendees’ homes or places of work.
 Ensure that there is a proper WiFi connectivity in the premises.

 ## Parking

-You can reserve nearby parking lots for your attendees and either include the cost in the ticket prices, or have attendees pay when they park.
+It's always good to reserve nearby parking lots for your attendees.
+It is equally important to either include the cost in the ticket prices, or have attendees pay when they park.

 ## Capacity and Minimums

-You’ll need to know the room capacity of the venues for a few reasons.
+It is important to be able to make an estimation based on the number of registration for an event.
+Hence, capacity planning is an essential thing to plan beforehand.

 ## Cost(optional)